WTC’s Advisory Group

 Bishop of Basingstoke

 The Right Revd David Williams studied Social Policy at Bristol University and, after some years working with CMS in Kenya, trained for the ordained ministry at Wycliffe Hall, Oxford.
 He worked for twelve years in Sheffield, both as a Vicar and also as Chaplain to Aldine House Secure Unit.
-He has lived in Hampshire since 2001 first as Vicar of Christ Church where one of WTC’s first Hubs was established, and as Bishop of Basingstoke since 2014.
-HE has had a long-term commitment to lay and ordained training.
-His church opened one of the first WTC Hubs.
+He has lived in Hampshire since 2001, first as Vicar of Christ Church, Winchester, and as Bishop of Basingstoke since 2014.
+David has a long-term commitment to lay and ordained training, and while he was at Christ Church, the church opened one of WTC’s first Hubs there.